 For some reason, Sarah became Sally in the Arabic version, an artistic license that hardly matters because the name is beautifully carried by the opening song's lyrics, a melody rejuvenating my heart whenever I remember it.

 This 'princess' title is almost misleading, as Sarah Crewe is no royalty but the daughter of a rich widower, Ralph Crewe, who made fortune in India and decided to put his most cherished treasure in a respected all-girl's seminary school of London.
-The prologue features his Sollicitor Barrow ordering from the severe headmistress Miss.
-Minchin the best room for who might be her richest pupil.
+The prologue features his Sollicitor Barrow ordering from the severe headmistress Miss Minchin the best room for whom might be her richest pupil.
 The strict and no-nonsense Minchin, assisted by her gentle submissive sister Amelia, rapidly understand the financial opportunities of this peculiar newcomer.

 Meanwhile, we also have glimpses of antagonistic personalities as Minchin tacitly disapproves the way Sarah is pampered, having a personal maid, a parrot, even a carriage driver (a street-smart kid Peter).
 She's eager to see Sarah's father leave so she can learn a few lessons about life.
 And then we get our first sour taste of "Princess Sarah" emotionality with the poignant farewell scene.
 Both Sarah and Mr. Crewe would stand behind a closed door, unaware that this is the last time they see each other.
 After two episodes, we're already moved to tears.